Written byRivers Wong

 What to do if Mac is stuck on Activate Mac screen?

-After updating your Mac to the new macOS version, some users reported that their Macs are stuck on Activate Mac when they try to set up their devices.
+After updating your Mac to macOS Ventura, or other operating systems, some users reported that their Macs are stuck on Activate Mac when they try to set up their devices.
 And it said, "Select a Wi-Fi network from the menu or attach a network cable to proceed."
 What to do now?

 As you can see, there's no Wi-Fi icon at the top-right of the menu bar, only a battery icon, and a select input icon.
 Also, the Next button is grayed out, so you can't skip this Activate Mac screen and finish setting up your Mac for normal usage.
 To fix this problem, you can try the following methods.